sneldb/sneldb/docs/src/design/file_formats.md

 - Contents:
   - `entries: Vec<ZoneSurfEntry>` where each entry is `{ zone_id: u32, trie: SurfTrie }`.
   - `SurfTrie` stores compact arrays of degrees, child offsets, labels, and terminal flags.
-- Built during flush/compaction by `ZoneWriter::write_all`.
+- Built during flush/compaction by `ZoneWriter::write_all` when enabled by the build plan.
 - Used by `ZoneFinder` for `Gt/Gte/Lt/Lte` operations before falling back to XOR/EBM.
 - Naming mirrors `.xf`/`.ebm`: per `uid` and `field`.